ypei23/sorting-lab/README.md

 # Lab: Master Theorem

-Notice that this lab is not hosted on github but on a competitor website gitlab.
+notice that this lab is not hosted on github but on a competitor website gitlab.
 There are many different websites for hosting git repositories, but all of them are just front-ends for the git command line utility.
 We are using github in class because it provides a convenient and free continuous integration system (github actions) for open source projects,